ogmacorp/NeoVis/README.md

 [![Join the chat at https://gitter.im/ogmaneo/Lobby](https://img.shields.io/gitter/room/nwjs/nw.js.svg)](https://gitter.im/ogmaneo/Lobby)

+**New!
+Now works with [OgmaNeo2](https://github.com/ogmacorp/OgmaNeo2) (through [PyOgmaNeo2](https://github.com/ogmacorp/PyOgmaNeo2.git))!**

-NeoVis is a visualizer for [EOgmaNeo](https://github.com/ogmacorp/EOgmaNeo) hierarchies, built using 'dear imgui' (AKA [ImGui](https://github.com/ocornut/imgui)) and the Simple and Fast Multimedia Library (AKA [SFML](https://www.sfml-dev.org/)).
+NeoVis is a visualizer for [OgmaNeo2](https://github.com/ogmacorp/OgmaNeo2) (using the Python interface, [PyOgmaNeo2](https://github.com/ogmacorp/PyOgmaNeo2.git)) hierarchies, built using 'dear imgui' (AKA [ImGui](https://github.com/ocornut/imgui)) and the Simple and Fast Multimedia Library (AKA [SFML](https://www.sfml-dev.org/)).

 ## Overview

-NeoVis is an application that allows one to visualize in real-time the contents of an EOgmaNeo hierarchy.
+NeoVis is an application that allows one to visualize in real-time the contents of an OgmaNeo2 hierarchy.
 It uses sockets to communicate with the client program.
 It can be connected and disconnected seamlessly, provided the client code contains the appropriate visualization update function.

 ## Building